 - Loss of a family member: If there is a death in the family, a divorce, or a child leaves home for college, your dog might feel heartbroken, and its world will seem shaky, which will make the pup extra clingy.

 - Health issues: Some dogs may become clingy as a result of an underlying health issue, such as pain or discomfort.

 - Moving: Moving is stressful for everyone in the family, including your furry friend.
 During the transition, your dog might experience more clinginess because of fear and uncertainty.

 - Change of ownership: Dogs change ownership for a variety of reasons, but it can cause an upheaval in the animal’s life and sense of security.

 - Genetics: Certain breeds, such as the Cavalier King Charles Spaniel, are known to be more prone to clingy behaviour than others.

-It's important to identify the underlying cause of clingy behaviour in dogs to address it effectively.
+Identifying the underlying cause of clingy behaviour in dogs is important to address it effectively.
 A veterinarian or a professional dog trainer can help determine the cause and develop a plan to help the dog become more comfortable and confident.

 Understanding Pack Mentality